 Like sustainable development, sustainable tourism demands adopting a holistic - or systems - approach to management and problem-solving, recognising the interconnected nature of complex systems. (see Chapter 2) This requires an informed consideration of economic, environmental, social, cultural and political factors and how these variables both affect and are affected by tourism growth and development, in the short and long-term.
 These interrelated factors need to be considered in tandem, not isolation, in order to identify negative trade-offs in applying solutions.
 It is mistaken, however, to assume that sustainable tourism provides 'magic bullet' solutions.
 Disillusionment with sustainable tourism initiatives often stem from the lack of consensus regarding a 'perfect' solution to the problems identified - the hard reality is that "there is no single right answer" (Webster 1998:183).
 In generating dialogue and awareness, sustainable tourism strategies often create new conflicts but this should be seen as "a sign that partnership is working, that real issues are being put on the table" (Taylor 1998:174).
-The focus should be on how these conflicts also provide opportunities for new synergies.
+The focus should be on how these conflicts are acknowledged, understood and managed in the process of tourism development; these conflicts also provide opportunities for new synergies.